-Pick up a travel-size Kleenex at your local grocery or drug store.
+Pick up a travel-size tissue at your local grocery or drug store.
 You may think you can fight back tears, but as soon as the garage doors open and you see your new Sailor marching into the graduation hall you won’t be able to hold back your tears.

 Everyone attempting to get on base will be required to have some form of government-issued identification.
 This includes those who are 17 years or younger.
 Young children are the only exception to this rule.